You’ve been sending emails out to your growing Mailchimp email list, and now certain contacts within your system are being marked as “cleaned.”

 Insycle is a complete data management and cleansing solution for Mailchimp, making it easy to deduplicate, cleanse, and standardize your data regularly, on a set schedule.

-Instead of repeatedly exporting your Mailchimp data, fixing it in Excel using complicated functions and VLOOKUP, and then importing it back — Insycle makes it easy to automate repetitive data tasks that take up your marketing team’s valuable time while improving your personalization and email deliverability.
+Instead of repeatedly exporting your Mailchimp data, fixing it in Excel using complicated functions and VLOOKUP, and then importing it back — Insycle makes it easy to automate repetitive data tasks that take up your marketing team’s valuable time while improving your personalization, email deliverability, and marketing campaigns as a whole.

 Looking to simplify the process of managing Mailchimp duplicates and put deduplication on autopilot?
 Start a free trial today by clicking the “Free Trial” button in the top right of your screen.